codenize-tools/cfdef/README.md

 # Cfdef

-Repol is a tool to manage CloudFront.
+Cfdef is a tool to manage CloudFront.

 It defines the state of CloudFront using DSL, and updates CloudFront according to DSL.